ivanbgd/stock-trading-cli-with-async-streams/README.md

 - The application requires the `from` and the `symbols` arguments.
 - The `from` date and time argument should be provided in the [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) format.
-- The `symbols` argument should contain comma-separated S&P symbols (tickers), with no blanks.
+- The `symbols` argument should contain comma-separated S&P symbols (tickers), with no blanks between them.
 - The `to` date and time are assumed as the current time instant, at the moment of execution of each iteration of the loop (at each new interval).
 - The examples below demonstrate how to run the app.